 Is dyslexia a specific learning disability?

-Many states have added dyslexia to their list of conditions that qualify students for help and have passed dyslexia laws to regularize what their schools do.
+Many states have added dyslexia to their list of conditions that qualify students for help.
+Some have even passed dyslexia laws.
 And the U.S. Department of Education has specifically advised states to use the term in IEPs, at meetings and in special education evaluations.

 Why is dyslexia confused with other learning issues?

 Dysgraphia makes it hard for kids to put words on paper and spell when writing.
-Similarly, kids with dyslexia can have trouble with spelling and writing.
-Children with dysgraphia, however, may also struggle with the mechanics of writing.
-For instance, they can have trouble gripping a pen or might fatigue easily when writing.
+Dyslexia can also cause trouble with spelling and writing.